Research Studies on Health Effects of Project SHAD

 VA continues to study the possibility of long-term health effects associated with in-service exposure to chemical and biological agents.

-VA asked the Institute of Medicine of the National Academy of Sciences, a non-governmental organization, to conduct a study on potential health effects of participation in Project SHAD.
-The Institute of Medicine found no clear evidence that specific long-term health effects are associated with participation in Project SHAD.
+VA asked the Health and Medicine Division (HMD) (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine, a non-governmental organization, to conduct a study on potential health effects of participation in Project SHAD.
+HMD found no clear evidence that specific long-term health effects are associated with participation in Project SHAD.
 Read the 2007 report, Long-Term Health Effects of Participation in Project SHAD, to learn more.